Expand your career potential right now

 |Study area||Communication and Creative Media|

 |Credit for prior study||For more details on applying for credit, please contact the Student Business Centre: [email protected]|

-The Master of Communication comprises 12 subjects, as follows:
+The Master of Communication comprises 120 credit points, as follows:

-Students must choose one (1) of the following suites of subjects as their dissertation/portfolio:
+Students must choose one of the below options on commencement of their program

 Bond University’s teaching methodology involves a combination of lectures, tutorials, seminars, examinations, projects, presentations, assignments, computer labs and industry projects.

 The below fees are based on the total estimated program fee divided by the number of standard full-time semesters required to complete the program.
 Fees may vary based on which subjects are selected and the number of subjects enrolled in for each semester.

 - Students commencing study in 2021: $17,453* per semester average

 - Students commencing study in 2021: $52,360

 When considering the fees associated with your studies, keep in mind that Bond’s accelerated schedule means you can finish your degree sooner and be out in the workforce up to a year earlier than most other universities.